Skip to main content

 Example Answer

 “Branch testing involves verifying every possible branch or decision point in the code to ensure all logic paths are executed correctly.
 It’s typically used to check decision-based conditions in the application.
-Boundary testing, on the other hand, focuses on testing the limits or edges of input ranges to identify errors at their boundaries.
-For example, while testing a form field, I used boundary testing to check the system’s behavior at the minimum and maximum input lengths.
-Meanwhile, branch testing helped ensure all conditional statements executed as expected.”
+Boundary testing, on the other hand, focuses on testing the limits or edges of input ranges to identify errors at their boundaries.”

 10. What is the importance of Agile testing in the context of Agile development methodology?